flox/nixexprs/docs/builders.md

 #### Inputs
 - `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Python package.
-- All other arguments are passed to `pythonPackages.buildPythonPackage`.
+- All other arguments are passed to nixpkgs `pythonPackages.buildPythonPackage` function.
 Refer to [its full documentation](https://nixos.org/manual/nixpkgs/stable/#buildpythonpackage-function) for more information.
 The most important arguments are:
   - `propagatedBuildInputs` (list of Python package derivations, default `[]`): Python runtime dependencies
   - `checkInputs` (list of Python package derivations, default `[]`): Python test dependencies